 Defining our “Terms”… haha get it?

-To begin, we need to define some terms.
-Specifically, what is a term?
 A simple definition for term would be an object that acts as a component to a formula or function.

 For example, in the statement